 On the broader side of the focal length, which is 24mm, this is a practical choice for shooting landscapes.
 The lens offers an angle of view of 84 degrees at 24mm, which is pretty good for landscape photography.
 Of course, there is no comparison with the Sony FE 12-24mm f/2.8 GM or the Nikon AF-S NIKKOR 14-24mm f/2.8G ED.
 But this is still a fantastic lens.

-Optically, this lens offers good performance across the focal range.
+Optically, this Best Lens for Nature Photography offers good performance across the focal range.
 Corner softening is a problem at the longer focal length, which is strangely not a problem when shooting at the shorter focal length.

 Pros